Understanding Hearing Tests and Audiograms

 One benefit is you receive your test results at the end of your visit, meaning they are ready immediately after the end of your test session.

-The result of Audiometry is called an audiogram.
+The result of audiometry is called an audiogram.
 The audiogram is a two-axis chart that shows how well you can hear different sounds.
 On the horizontal line, you will find different pitches or frequencies of sounds, measured in units called Hertz (Hz).
 Lower pitches are on the left, and higher pitches are on the right.

 On the vertical line, there are different volumes of sounds measured in units called decibels (dB).
 Softer sounds are at the top, and louder sounds are at the bottom.
 The further down the markings on the audiogram, the harder it is for the person to hear.

 The audiogram can show if you have hearing loss and how severe it is.
-There are four levels of hearing loss: mild (26-40 dB), moderate (41-60 dB), severe (61-80 dB), and profound (81 dB and above).
+There are four levels of hearing loss:

 For example, if the markings on your audiogram are primarily in the 25–40 dB range, you might have mild hearing loss.
 This range could mean you need help hearing soft sounds or understanding people when there's a lot of noise around.
 But if the markings are in the 81 dB or above range, you might have profound hearing loss.
 That means you might only be able to hear very loud sounds or no sounds at all.